Zimbra/zm-mailbox/docs/soap-mobilegateway.txt

 For push notifications using GCM, a project needs to be created using Google APIs console page.
 The “Project Number” aka sender id of this project is used by android client to register itself for GCM.
 After registering itself, the android client receives a registration Id.
 The android client uploads this registration id with its messaging server.
 The server will use the registration id to send notifications to that device.
 Along with registration id, the server also needs a Server API key for sending notifications, the server API key is also created while creating the project on Google APIs console
+Following attributes have been introduced for configuring the server for sending Push Notifications to Android devices

+1. zimbraGCMSenderId
+Value can be set using the following command - zmprov mcf zimbraGCMSenderId <GCM Sender Id>

+2. zimbraGcmAuthorizationKey
+Value can be set using the following command - zmprov mcf zimbraGcmAuthorizationKey <GCM Authorization Key>

 Please refer the following links for detailed information about Google Cloud Messaging -